 - Recent thoughts of suicide

 - alcohol use disorder

 - Previous allergic reaction to Suboxone

-People who are not a good candidate for Suboxone treatment, abstinence may be the best alternative option.
+People who may not be able to receive Suboxone treatment, going cold turkey may be the best alternative option.
 People who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to contact a New Hampshire opioid detox center that can assist in managing these symptoms.
+It is highly advised to get admitted to a New Hampshire opioid detox center that can assist in managing these symptoms.